-Completion of this two-year program satisfies an English equivalent.
-4 credits of English maximum
+Completing this two-year program satisfies an English equivalent of 4 credits of English maximum

-Successful completion of Level I (first year) program with a 75 or better and instructor recommendation.
+Successful completed Level I (first year) program with a 75 or better and instructor recommendation.
 Students must also have obtained Level I program safety certification.
+Seniors may be eligible with completion of Level I with transcript review.